pstasiak2000/SuperVFM/README.md

 # SuperVFM

-*Vortex filament method solver using GPU parallelism in Julia*
+*Vortex filament method solver using CPU and GPU parallelism in Julia*

 | **Documentation**                                                         | **Build Status**                                                                                |
 |:-------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|